Loading...

 Announcement

-Your income level will also influence the credit limit you can expect to receive.
+Typically, your income level may influence the credit limit you are offered, but limits can vary based on other factors as well.
 Higher income may result in a higher credit limit, allowing for greater spending flexibility.
 Conversely, lower income may restrict the available credit limit.

 Even if you don’t have a traditional job, you may still qualify.
 Alternative forms of income, such as pensions, alimony, or rental income, can also be considered by issuers.